nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka should not give standing facilities as lender of first resort
+### Sri Lanka should not give standing facilities as lender of first resort: Bellwether

 *2024-03-25 10:22:00* · [`economynextcom`](https://economynext.com/sri-lanka-should-not-give-standing-facilities-as-lender-of-first-resort-155924/) · `en`